munificent/journal/_posts/2009-05-05-one-and-only-one.md

 make a single value by combining others together.
 In Magpie, tuples are created using the comma operator:

-    :::magpie
+{% highlight magpie %}
 (1, 2)             // a tuple of two Int fields
 (2, true, "three") // a tuple of three fields of different type
+{% endhighlight %}

 (They are also placed inside parentheses, but you can more or less ignore that.
 It's more for precedence reasons than anything else.
 The comma is where